A graph-state based synthesis framework for Clifford isometries: Practical algorithms for graph state synthesis and application to the codiagonalization of Pauli rotations

 where $Z_k, X_k$ are $k \times k$ and $Z_{n-k}, X_{n-k}$ are $(n-k) \times k$.
 Find a circuit of Hadamard gates and SWAP gates such that $X_k$ is full rank. \item find a Clifford operator that zeroes $X_{n-k}$. \item with free column operations reduce $X_k$ to the identity operator, \item use the graph-state synthesis framework to zero $Z_k$, \item use Hadamard gates on the first $k$ qubits to commute $X_k$ with the zero block \end{enumerate}

 At the end of the procedure, we eventually have $X=0$.
 The main complexity of this procedure lies in steps 2 and 4.
 The Hadamard layers do not increase either the 2-qubit gate count or the 2-qubit gate depth.
 The SWAP gates can be transfered at the end of the circuit and post-processed.
+Although the column operations during step 3 are free, they change the final set of diagonalized Pauli rotations.
+This does not change the fact that the resulting Clifford circuit will codiagonalize our initial set of Pauli rotations but, once such a Clifford is computed, we need to reverse the column operations to get back the actual diagonal Pauli operators.
+Alternatively, one can execute the Clifford operator again on the initial set of Pauli rotations.

 We already have algorithms for step 4, we now give methods to do step 2 as well.
 Those methods are variants of the ones we already used for graph state synthesis so we will address them quickly.